vllab-cau/vllab-cau.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in the Electrical and Electronics Engineering at Chung-Ang University, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in the Electrical Engineering and Computer Science at Seoul National University, 2013 (Best Paper Award)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in the Electrical Engineering and Computer Science at Seoul National University, 2017 (Best Paper Award)

 Work experience
 ======